Best German City Names: 200+ Historic & Imaginary Ideas

 Wuppertal

-The suspended monorail gliding above the Wupper River symbolizes this valley's innovative textile manufacturing heritage
+The suspended monorail above the Wupper River recalls the valley's textile manufacturing history

 Solingen